byt-ctrl/Arduino-LED-Gesture/README.md

 ## 🖐 How It Works:

-Simply raise your fingers in front of the webcam, and the LEDs will turn on as follows:
+Simply raise your fingers in front of webcam and following output will shown :

 1. **Thumb (1 finger)** = LED 1 ON
 2. **Thumb + Index (2 fingers)** = LED 1 & 2 ON
 3. **Thumb + Index + Middle (3 fingers)** = LED 1, 2 & 3 ON
 4. **Thumb + Index + Middle + Ring (4 fingers)** = LED 1, 2, 3 & 4 ON
 5. **All 5 Fingers** = All LEDs ON
+        `Other combinations of finger's also turn on LED's of particular finger number`

 ---